algerza/reddit_comments_sarcasm_detection/README.md

 The goal of this project is to predict whether a comment is sarcastic or not based on 1 million comments scrapped from Reddit - also called sub-reddits.
 This means, we are facing a binary classification problem that involves incorporating NLP techniques to feed to our ML models

 ## Results of this project
-- Logistic Regression provides the best accuracy results without any data cleansing (0.73) and the fastest output from the model
+- Logistic Regression provides the best accuracy results without any data cleansing (0.73) and the fastest prediction output from the model
-- State-of-the-art models became easier to use with few lines of code, but the amount of training and prediction time represents their main drawback (48 hours for 20% of the original train set and an accuracy of 0.69) if it needs to be considered for production purposes
+- State-of-the-art models became increasingly easier to use compared to some years ago.
+Nowadays, with few lines of code you can run these models, but the amount of training and prediction time represents their main drawback (48 hours for 20% of the original train set and an accuracy of 0.69) if it needs to be considered for production purposes

 ## Content of this repo